bobthemighty/codefiend-site/content/blog/refactoring-kata-delivery-service.md

 [Commit 50279c](https://github.com/bobthemighty/DeliveryController-Refactoring-Kata/commit/50279cfc356f6bbef828167bb621f06dcbbd0b29)

 That's a _little_ better, but there's still a lot of noise.
 The next thing that's bugging me here is lines 15-23.
 There's a bunch of logic here for updating the state of our delivery that should probably live in our domain model.

+## Moving domain logic out of the controller

 Let's create a new method on the `Delivery` object to record the arrival.
 Again, this refactoring is trivial - we're just copying the code out of the controller and pasting it into the Delivery object: